Thoughtful Print Design that Communicates and Connects

 Clear, approachable design that supports educators and product clarity

 Each print project at Vernier started with a simple goal, help educators quickly understand what a product did and how it supported hands-on learning.
 Many teachers encountered these tools for the first time at conferences or through outreach kits, so the materials needed to feel inviting, accurate, and easy to scan.
-I learned to help guide early conversations around what information mattered most and how design could make that information feel practical rather than overwhelming.
+I helped guide early conversations around what information mattered most and how design could make that information feel practical rather than overwhelming.

 THE BRIEF